What is the 3-click rule?

 Some commentators suggest that all of your content should be available within 3 clicks by anyone landing on your website.
 More specifically, they say that this is 3 clicks from any main landing page, but your home page is a good place to start as a good proportion of your visitors will most likely arrive there first.

 There might be perfectly good reasons why some older, perhaps out-of-date, content doesn’t deserve pride of place on your site.
-Some ecommerce pages might be just out of reach of those 3 clicks.
-For example, visitor lands on your home page, clicks to visit the shop, clicks to choose a product, clicks to go to your cart, clicks to pay etc. Even then, though, you could optimise your checkout process to make it simpler for visitors to get to making their payment.
-That’s another blog post though!
+Some eCommerce pages might be just out of reach of those 3 clicks.
+For example, visitor lands on your home page, clicks to visit the shop, clicks to choose a product, clicks to go to your cart, clicks to pay, etc. Even then, though, you could optimise your checkout process to make it simpler for visitors to get to the payment stage.
+That’s another blog post, though!

 So you might want to view this rule rather as a guideline – something to generally think about and work towards, without sweating the detail.